 Procedure

-Before you begin, identify the type of your DNS server.
+Before you begin, identify your DNS server type.

-If you use PrivateZone, ensure that the required resolution records are configured.
+If you use PrivateZone, ensure that the necessary resolution records are configured.

 If you use a self-managed DNS server, ensure that the domain-to-IP mappings are configured on the server.

-A synchronization node consists of an endpoint, a vSwitch, and an elastic network interface (ENI) for the endpoint.
+A synchronization node includes an endpoint, a vSwitch, and an endpoint ENI.

 Log on to the Cloud Firewall console.
 In the left-side navigation pane, choose .